telus/tds-core/packages/InteractiveIcon/Limited.md

 - Must depend on other interactive components
 - Must appear with a visible label as part of the wrapper component
 - May include additional accessible but hidden text
-- Icon size is 24px height and width
+- Icon size is specified through the `size` property.
+The default is 24px height and width.
 - Additional colour variants (green) are available to limited icons

 ```jsx noeditor